PufferFinance/website-docs/docs/yield/governance-calendar.md

 ## Overview

 The Puffer Governance Calendar is your one-stop resource for staying updated on key dates and events in Puffer’s governance processes.
-From proposal submission deadlines to voting cycles, our calendar ensures that all participants — be it vePUFFER holders, or proposal creators — remain informed and engaged.
+From proposal submission deadlines to voting cycles, our calendar ensures that all participants — be it vlPUFFER holders, or proposal creators — remain informed and engaged.

-This calendar is embedded directly below for your convenience, and it is also accessible via the [Puffer DAO Hub](https://vote.puffer.fi/).
+This calendar is embedded directly below for your convenience, and it is also accessible via the [Gauges section](https://app.puffer.fi/gauges).
 You can choose to import the calendar by importing the following iCal link to any calendar application that you use.

 ```
 https://calendar.google.com/calendar/ical/c_494d83a09d16868a70acdfb137ef9e3aff678c9fd688700cccd07bfc806a0422%40group.calendar.google.com/public/basic.ics